 Apple pie is such a classic dessert.
-After creating my Traeger Smoked Apple Crisp, it became my husband’s favorite thing for me to bake.
+After creating my Traeger Smoked Apple Crisp and traditional apple crumble recipes, it became my husband’s favorite thing for me to bake.
 So, I am always looking for new ways to whip up this classic.
 My newest iteration is this mini apple pies recipe.

 When I saw Pillsbury’s new premade mini pie crusts at the grocery store, I thought it would be fun to make mini pies in a muffin tin.
 And so these mini apple pies were born!

 Here I will show you how to make these mini pies.
 The first thing you need to do is set out your pre-made pie crusts, so they can get to room temperature while you make the filling.
 This will save you time and the trouble of tearing through cold dough.

 While the dough is warming up, start on making the crumble.
 Making the crumble before the filling prevents the apples from sitting in the spices and sugar for too long, creating a runny filling, and getting the crusts soggy.

 Next, you’ll peel and dice your apples before tossing in lemon juice, vanilla, cornstarch, sugar, and spices.
 Pop the filling into the crust, top with the crumble, and bake.